The following is a blog post written by one of our fabulous interns, Patrick Bickham, at the end of his tenure with Taft.

 In perfect, bittersweet irony, I’ll be finishing up my tenure on August 24, 2012, a year from the day I began.
 What was supposed to last only a semester has cultivated into my first professional work experience filled with new knowledge, friendships, trial and error, and a taste of what is to come.
 I want to express my gratitude and appreciation for the people who have helped me along the way and the place that has permanently helped shape my career.

-Thank you, Taft and Partners.
+Thank you, Taft Communications.